tfeb/symbol-nicknames/README.md

 Symbol nicknames tries hard to avoid creating chains or cycles of nicknames: this should not be able to happen.
 It does this in part by keeping a count of the nicknames a symbol has: if you try to make a symbol with a non-zero count into a nickname this fails.
 However there is then the problem that a symbol which is a nickname for another symbol might get garbage-collected.`repair-symbol-nicknames` deals with this: it will fix up the reference counts to correspond to current reality.

 **`repair-symbol-nicknames`** will repair symbol nicknames.
-It first looks for serious problems which need user intervention, and then fixes up reference counts.
-It takes one optional argument, `report`: if given this should be a suitable stream designator for `format` on which a report will be printed.
-It returns two values: the number of repairs and the number of nasty problems it found.
+It first looks for serious problems which need user intervention, and then fixes up reference counts and deals with possible problems with orphan nicknames and packages.    it takes four keyword arguments.

+- `report` if given should be a suitable stream designator for `format` on which a report will be printed.
+- `remove-nickname-sources` and `remove-nickname-targets` control the behaviour when chains are detected (see below).
+- `unintern-lost-nicknames` will, mean that, if a 'lost' nickname is found, cause it to be uninterned from any package it was interned in as part of its creation.
+If not given the nickname will be left in its package and no longer be counted as lost.

+`repair-symbol-nicknames` returns two values: the number of repairs and the number of nasty problems it found.

 The nasty problem it can find is when a nickname points at another nickname.
 This should never be able to happen unless you manually manipulate the system, but it is checked anyway.
-In this case `repair-symbol-nicknames` signals an error with two possible restarts:
+In this case `repair-symbol-nicknames`by default signals an error with two possible restarts:

 - `remove-nickname-source` will stop the source being a nickname and then try again;
 - `remove-nickname-target` will stop the target being a nickname and then try again.

 In both cases there will then be reference counts which need to be fixed, but this will happen in the next phase.
+If one of the `remove-nickname-sources` or `remove-nickname-targets` keyword arguments is given then the appropriate action is taken automatically.

 The restart names are exported from the package, so you can programmatically handle these cases if you want to.